sverweij/state-machine-cat/README.md

-# state machine cat
+# State Machine cat
-*SM cat turns your text into state charts*
+*smcat turns your text into state charts*

 ## What?
 Makes this